Hopac/Hopac/Docs/Programming.md

 Kismet, UnrealScript and Unreal Engine, in general, have semantics that have been designed for making games.
 In fact, I've never actually programmed in UnrealScript or used Kismet, but a curious mind might wonder how could black boxes like that could be implemented?
+Could we build something similar using Hopac?

 Let's first consider the **Compare Bool** box.
 Looking at the screenshot and making an educated guess, it seems to define an input event **In** and two output events **True** and **False** and it also seems to a **Bool** value as a kind of configuration.
-It would seem that idea is that when the box receives the *In* event, it signals either the **True** or the **False** event depending on the current **Bool** value.
+It would seem that the idea is that when the box receives the **In** event, it signals either the **True** or the **False** event depending on the current **Bool** value.
 Something like that can be quite concisely expressed a Hopac job:

 ```fsharp
 let CompareBool (comparand: ref<bool>)